safetythird/node-starter/README.md

 Hi, GA.

+A small but non-trivial Node web app.
+This was made for a coding challenge, and part of the challenge was not to use a framework, so all of the dynamic content uses plain Javascript.

+The client side app lives in `app.js` and `src/`.
+The server code is in `server.js`, and the Redis API layer in `redisdb.js`.
+There's also a `db.js` that doesn't work because one of its dependencies is broken, but I left it there as a curiosity.

 ## Local development

 For local develoment, the app runs inside a Docker container.
-To build and start the container, simply run `make`.

-Before pushing changes, please run `make test`.

-I loosely follow the npm style guide, so if you're going to hack on this, kindly avail yourself of [its wisdom](https://docs.npmjs.com/misc/coding-style).
-Loosely because I think leading commas look dumb.
+To start everyting, use `docker-compose up`.
+Or, start the components separately so you can restart the app container without affecting the cache container:

+  docker-compose up redis
+  docker-compose up app

+Other interesting commands include:

+  make lint
+  make test